JoepvanDam/data-agent/test/full_results.md

 Difference: 0.01 (MORE expensive with caching)
 ```

 Conclusion: if there are more than 30.21% errors, it's better to use caching.
 If there are less, it's better to not use caching.
 This will depend on the used model, as some models are more error-prone than others.
-Best thing would be is if you could specify when to use caching, but I'm not sure if the API supports that. -> NEEDS RESEARCH!!!!!!
+Best thing would be is if you could specify when to use caching, but the API doesn't support that.
-# NEEDS RESEARCH!!!!!!!!!!

 * The function: column_correlation was not correctly added to the prompt, which makes question 6 more difficult, BUT not impossible. o1-mini showed that it can be done by dropping all other columns and using correlation matrix.